Metadata standards

 Metadata standards ensure that universally recognised approaches are followed, giving confidence to NFT purchasers that an NFT's metadata is structured correctly.

-This becomes particularly important as assets become cross-chain on EVM blockchains, as it ensures that your NFT will display correctly, regardless of the EVM chain it is on.
+This becomes particularly important as assets become cross-chain on blockchains, as it ensures that your NFT will display correctly, regardless of the EVM chain it is on.

 To allow Sparkles to pull off-chain metadata for ERC-721 and ERC-1155 assets, your contract needs to return a URI where the metadata can be found.
 To find this URI, Sparkles uses the tokenURI